p9c/sve/svefmt/README.md

 ## Implementation

-1. Use `golang.org/x/net/html` to parse the vugu file.
+1. Use `golang.org/x/net/html` to parse the sve file.
 This will probably need a tweak to handle the lack of a single root element, missing body, etc. This package has a Render function which re-prints the HTML parse tree, which we will use as the formatted output.
 2. Pass in text data for `<script type="application/x-go">` tags into gofmt.
 Capture its output.

 ## Sources